clshortfuse/materialdesignweb/docs/CREATING_CUSTOM_ELEMENTS.md

       .autoRegister('my-icon-button');
     ```

-  In this case, the new subclass inherits all behaviour of `Button`, including its own reactive properties and template.
+  In this case, the new subclass inherits all behavior of `Button`, including its own reactive properties and template.

 * **Chaining multiple extensions** is supported.
 Each call creates a fresh subclass that can be further extended or modified.